 Solopreneur is a newer term that has spiked in popularity as entrepreneurship has become trendier over the last few years.

 He sells branding courses and teaches others how to apply branding in their businesses.
-Edgar earns money by spending his time consulting and teaching (which he charges at a premium because he spent years refining his craft) but also by selling his expertise through courses (which he can do when he sleeps!).
+Edgar earns money by spending his time consulting and teaching (which he charges at a premium because he spent years refining his craft).
+He also sells his expertise through courses (which he can do when he sleeps!).

 Finally, we have entrepreneurs.
 This is the group that your mind usually conjures up when it imagines self-employment.
-Not all entrepreneurs wear hoodies and live in Silicon Valley but they do have a few things in common.
+Not all entrepreneurs wear hoodies and live in Silicon Valley, but they do have a few things in common.

 Entrepreneurs have a big vision of growing a big business, including building a team to support that business and possibly securing funding or looking for a buyout by a larger company.

-Entrepreneurs are likely playing a long game to profitability while solopreneurs and freelancers have to become profitable or else, they’re out of business!
+Entrepreneurs are likely playing a long game to profitability, while solopreneurs and freelancers have to become profitable, or else, they’re out of business!

 (We should note here that not all entrepreneurs seek funding.
 Many bootstrap their businesses – as MeetEdgar did!)

 Edgar is running a graphic design agency.
 His tentacles rarely get wrapped up in design.
-Instead, he focuses his time on managing his team, finding new clients, creating partnerships and creating new revenue streams.
+Instead, he focuses his time on managing his team, finding new clients, creating partnerships, and creating new revenue streams.

 And there are a few hundreds of ways that you can do that!

 Even if you have current clients, you never want your pipeline to dry up!
 Prospecting and lead generation should always be a top priority.
-Then, you should dedicate time to improving your craft.
-Whether that’s taking courses, working on personal projects or reading articles.
+Then, you should dedicate time to improving your craft, whether that’s taking courses, working on personal projects, or reading articles.